 Are younger people at risk from COVID-19 infection?

 COVID-19 can affect anyone.
 Some children and young people are at greater risk of serious illness if they have COVID-19.
 This includes those who already live with severe health conditions and those with weakened immune systems.

 For most children and young people COVID-19 is a mild illness.
 Symptoms may last for no longer than 2 to 3 weeks.
 Very few children and young people with COVID-19 infection go on to have severe disease but in some people, the illness can carry on months after infection.
 This is known as long COVID.

 If you need more information on symptoms visit NHS 111 Wales.

 How do I get the vaccine?

-You should not attend a vaccine appointment if you have COVID symptoms or are:
+You should not attend a vaccine appointment if you have COVID-19 symptoms or are:

 - waiting for a COVID-19 test result or

-You or your parents or carers should call to cancel and wait until you have recovered to have the vaccine.
+You or your parents or guardian should call to cancel your vaccine appointment and rearrange another date, when you have recovered.

 If you have a brother or sister who lives with you who is still waiting to be invited for the vaccine, and is also 12 to 15 years old, they can come with you to your appointment.
 It would be helpful if you could let the health board know this before you arrive.
 They may not be able to vaccinate those outside this age range as these will often be clinics just for 12 to 15 year olds.